Applying to the MFA Program

 - Transcripts for each university-level school attended: Visit the Graduate Admissions Page for detailed information about transcript submission.
 Send transcripts to the Office of Graduate Admissions; do not send transcripts to the Department of English.

-- Personal statement (one to three double-spaced pages): that include your background as a writer, your purpose in pursuing this degree, and any other information you deem relevant for consideration.
+- Personal statement (minimum two pages, double-spaced): that include your background as a writer, your purpose in pursuing this degree, and any other information you deem relevant for consideration.

-- Creative writing sample: 15 to 25 pages of poetry; or 25 to 40 double-spaced pages of fiction or creative nonfiction.
+- Creative writing sample: a minimum of 10 poems; or 25 to 40 double-spaced pages of fiction or creative nonfiction.
 The writing sample is the most important part of your application.
 Please select material that gives us a sense of your primary interests.

 - GRE scores are not required.

 The Department of English offers a limited number of Graduate Assistantships in departmental service, research, or teaching.
 These assistantships carry stipends in addition to the remission of University tuition and fees.
 A full assistantship includes a $14,000 stipend for non-teaching positions or a $16,000 stipend for teaching.
 Other awards are also available through the Department of English and The Graduate School.
 More information can be found here.